SageAnalytic/Revalee/README.md

 Getting Started
 ---------------

-The Revalee service can be downloaded [here](http://revalee.sageanalytic.com#Download) or built from the source code.

-To install the service, extract the files into a folder (e.g., C:\Program Files\Revalee\) and run the following command with elevated permissions:
+Revalee consists of a Windows service that stores and initiates the callbacks, plus a client API to schedule those callbacks.
+You will need to install both service and client to get started.

+**Windows Service**

+The Revalee service is available on [Chocolatey](http://chocolatey.org).
+To perform a quick install, use:

 ```
-Revalee.Service.exe -install
+cinst Revalee.Service
 ```

+The Revalee service can also be downloaded [here](http://revalee.sageanalytic.com#Download) or built from the source code.

+**Client Library**

-The Revalee client library is available on NuGet.
+The Revalee client library is available on [NuGet](http://www.nuget.org).
 To include in a .NET 4.0+ project, use:

 ```
 Install-Package Revalee.Client